Test link for quantum communication between Stadtwerke Jena and Fraunhofer IOF explores highly secure communication

 First successful quantum key exchange via free beam

 Already in 2021, the researchers successfully exchanged a quantum-safe key between the two sites on the test link for the first time.
 The key ensures that no third party can eavesdrop on the communication between Bob and Alice without being noticed.
-The scientists achieved key generation rates of up to 2,000 bytes per second.
-For the exchange of a quantum key within an urban area, this generation rate is among the highest in the world.
+The scientists achieved key generation rates in the range of several kilobits per second.
+This generation rate is one of the highest in the world for the exchange of a quantum key via free space within an urban area.
 It would be sufficient, for example, to encrypt a telephone call within a city in a highly secure manner without any problems.

 The proof that quantum communication works demonstrably securely has thus been provided by the Fraunhofer IOF staff.
 Their next step is to investigate how the hardware needed to distribute the keys can be produced more efficiently and cost-effectively in the future.
 This is the only way to develop prototypes that can be used in industry and commerce and thus enable the spread of quantum communication in everyday life.
 In particular, the QuNET initiative, a pilot project funded with 125 million euros by the German Federal Ministry of Education and Research (BMBF) and coordinated at the Fraunhofer IOF, has set itself the goal of creating a basis for secure and robust IT networks that are already equipped today against cyber-attacks of tomorrow.
 The first users of this new type of quantum communication are expected to be public authorities or banks.